doubt72/pinyin-tone-converter/README.md

 # Pinyin Tone Converter

-This repository contains a ruby class (PinyinToneConverter) that converts pinyin numbered tones (i.e., something like "zhong1 wen2") to the UTF-8 equivalent with tone diacritical marks (like "zhōngwén") and back.
+This repository contains a simple ruby class (PinyinToneConverter) that converts pinyin numbered tones (i.e., something like "zhong1 wen2") to the UTF-8 equivalent with tone diacritical marks (like "zhōngwén") and back.

 ## Usage

+[TODO: Docs on wrapper script]

 [TODO: Docs on class methods go here]